Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 The only other language you can find on Busuu is English.
 And, if you’re reading this, that’s probably not helpful for you anyways.

 And, of course, Duolingo also offers a ton of other languages.
 Like, a lot:

 At first glance, this might make Duolingo seem like the obvious “winner”.
 However, there’s a lot more to it than how many different languages they have available to study.

 The thing you need to think about, and the reason for this post, is understanding what parts of the language you can study, and how much you want to study.

 Alrighty tighty, let’s discuss what these two resources actually have to offer you as a language learner.
 Let’s start with the crowd favorite that you’ve probably tried already: Duolingo.

 If you’re not yet familiar with Duolingo, the app is based on what they call ‘Duolingo trees’.
-It’s a tree of 5-minute, highly gamified lessons that take you through the basics of your language.
+It’s a tree of 5-minute, highly gamified lessons that take you through the basics grammar points (and some vocab) of your language.
 Duolingo is very fun, very rewarding, and very easy.